vladiim/fitafy/README.md

 ## Set up

 1. `cd fitafy`
-2. RVM should ask you if you wish to trust the .rvmrc file - `y` then hit <return>
+2. RVM should ask you if you wish to trust the .rvmrc file - `y` then hit return
-3. Install all the gem `bundle install`
+3. Install all the gems `bundle install`
-4. `rake create:db`
+4. Create the Postgres database `rake create:db`
 5. If you want some seed data `rake db:seed`
 6. Fire up the server `rails s`